Hajar Yazdiha

 Education

-Dr. Yazdiha’s research examines the mechanisms underlying the politics of inclusion and exclusion as they shape intergroup boundaries, ethno-racial identities, and intergroup relations.
+More broadly, Dr. Yazdiha’s research examines the mechanisms underlying the politics of belonging as they shape intergroup boundaries, ethno-racial identities, and intergroup relations.
 This work crosses subfields of race and ethnicity, migration, social movements, culture, and law using mixed methods including interview, survey, historical, and computational text analysis.

-Her new book entitled, “The Struggle for the People’s King: How Politics Transforms the Memory of the Civil Rights
+Her multi-award winning book entitled, “The Struggle for the People’s King: How Politics Transforms the Memory of the Civil Rights

 This research provides new insights into the relationship between macro-level institutional structures, meso-level group processes of collective identity formation and collective behavior, and micro-level perceptions, emotions, and mental health.